Hi EdTech Students (faculty and adjuncts, too!)

 1) Log in to BroncoWeb

 2) Navigate to your Student Center

 3) Under the “Academics” banner, click on the down-arrow in the “other academic…” dialogue box and select “Academic Requirements”.

 4) When the screen refreshes, click on the double right arrow to the right of the “Academic Requirements” box to bring up the actual Academic Advisement Report.

-6) If you find everything to be in order, nothing more needs to be done; however, if you find that programs you thought you were admitted to do not show up, or courses seem to be mischaracterized, contact me.
+6) If you find everything to be in order, nothing more needs to be done; however, if you find that programs you thought you were admitted to do not show up, contact me.